lllmonster/Data-Structure-And-Algorithm/Java/Stack.md

 # Stack
+## Methods
+`Object push(Object element)`
+`Object pop()` - Removes and return the top element of the stack `Object peek()` - Returns the element on the top of the stack but not remove it `boolean empty()`
+`int search(Object element)` - If the element is found, it returns the position from the top of the stack.
+Else, it returns -1.

 ## Reverse stack
 Without extra memory, without using other data struture (like linked list), reverse a stack in place.
 Time Complexity O(n^2).
 ```
 import java.util.*;

 public class ReverseStack{
     static Stack<Integer> stack = new Stack<>();

     static void insertAtBottom(int x) {
         if (stack.size() == 0) {
             stack.push(x);